15 Reasons to Visit Pittsburgh in January – Enjoying Winter

 Orchids at Phipps

-If you are in need of warmer thoughts this January, take a trip to Phipps Conservatory for their annual Orchid and Tropical Bonsai Show which starts on January 14th in 2023!
-This year's theme is Origin Stories and will delight you with how these two popular plants came to be.
+If you are in need of warmer thoughts this January, take a trip to Phipps Conservatory for their annual Orchid and Tropical Bonsai Show which starts on January 11th in 2025!
+This year's theme is A Moment of Beauty and will delight you with, well, the beauty of these unique flowers!
 We expect it to be quite colorful as always!

 Bicycle Heaven and Johnny Angel's